tldr-pages/tldr/pages/common/gh-run.md

 `gh run watch`

-- Display the jobs for a run and wait until is done:
+- Display the jobs for a run and wait until it's done:

 `gh run watch {{workflow_run_number}}`